Southern giant pouched rat: Distribution

 The southern giant pouched rat is widely distributed in mainly tropical regions of southern Africa, notably Zimbabwe, Kenya, Tanzania, Zambia, and the Democratic Republic of Congo.

 Description

 The southern giant pouched rat is a large rodent, with males larger than females.
 Adult males typically weigh 1.5 to 2.0 kg, while females weigh 1.2 to 1.6 kg.
-The pouches for which these rats are named consist of oversized cheek-pouches.
-These oversized cheek pouches are often used to transport large food-finds back to their burrows for storage.
+The pouches for which these rats are named consist of oversized cheek-pouches, which they often use to transport large food-finds back to their burrows for storage.
 From their nose to the tip of their tail, these animals are approximately 70 to 80 cm long.
 They have dark brown to reddish fur on their backs and a pale belly.
 The tail is bi-colored, brown with white at the distal third of the tail.

-Females have small litters, usually between 1-3 young at a time.
+Females have small litters, usually between 1–3 young at a time.
 Males scent mark using cheek and anogenital rubbing, as well as urine, and appear to preferentially mark unfamiliar locations.